 Macerate the rhubarb

 I usually stir the sugar and rhubarb together and leave it for about an hour.
-This starts to release the water from the rhubarb and will keep you from needing to add any additional water as you cook it.
+This starts to release the rhubarb juice so you won’t need to add much water as you cook it.

 Isn’t that crazy how juicy it gets from just tossing it with sugar!?